 Where to Stay at the Ashotsk Ski Centre

 Currently, the Ski Centre can accommodate approximately 20 people in private rooms and dorms that they have located there.
 The number will soon increase.
+Click here if you are looking for hotels in Gyumri instead.

 How to Get to Ashotsk